weaviate/weaviate-io/developers/weaviate/search/similarity.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.similarity-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.similarity.ts';

-Vector search is a similarity based search based on vector representations.
-Objects in the database have vector representations called "vector embeddings".
-Vector search returns the objects with embeddings that are the most similar to the embedded version of the search query.
+Vector search returns the objects with most similar vectors to that of the query.

 ## Search with text